Indianapolis Union Station: 21st century

 Amtrak withdrew the National Limited in 1979, severing Indianapolis from the national rail network.
 It also isolated Amtrak's primary maintenance facility, the Beech Grove Shops in nearby Beech Grove.
 Rail service returned to Indianapolis in 1980, when the Hoosier State began running daily to Chicago.
 Northbound trains would leave in the morning, while southbound trains would arrive in the evening.
-It was joined in 1986 by the New York-to-Chicago Cardinal,. successor of the James Whitcomb Riley.
+It was joined in 1986 by the New York-to-Chicago Cardinal, successor of the James Whitcomb Riley.
 For most of the time from 1986 until Indiana withdrew its support for the train in June 2019, the Hoosier State ran on the four days that the Cardinal did not operate, thereby providing daily service along the route.

 From 1999 to 2003, the station was served by the Kentucky Cardinal, an extension of the Hoosier State that ran to Louisville, operating as a section of the Cardinal on the days that the Cardinal ran.
 The southbound train split from the eastbound Cardinal at Union Station, while the northbound train joined the westbound Cardinal for the journey to Chicago.
 With the discontinuation of the Hoosier State, Indianapolis is served by only one train for only the second time in its history.

-The station is served by two Amtrak Thruway Motorcoach lines–one serving western and central Illinois (the Quad Cities, Peoria, Bloomington-Normal, Champaign-Urbana, and Danville) and another that stops at Nashville, Louisville, and Cincinnati en route to Chicago.
+The station is served by two Amtrak Thruway lines–one serving western and central Illinois (the Quad Cities, Peoria, Bloomington-Normal, Champaign-Urbana, and Danville) and another that stops at Nashville, Louisville, and Cincinnati en route to Chicago.